HOW TO... STORE YOUR MEAT

-- Never, ever mix cooked or ready to eat food with raw meat, unless you’re making a fine steak tartare!
+●Never mix cooked food with raw, unless it’s a steak tartare!

 ●Vacuum packed meat can be left wrapped, please see use by dates.
 When unwrapped it can give off a bit of a whiff – this is perfectly normal and will dissipate.